 With the implications of the Coronavirius in our midst, words from the book of Ecclesiastes echo across the millennia, 'a time to embrace, a time to refrain from embracing...'
-Although our April gathering has been cancelled, we are still connected both here online, through our 'Cord' Newsletter, and our direct outreach to each other.
+For us, this meant that our April gathering was quickly moved online via Zoom, and that as always, we remain connected through our Cord Newsletter and our direct outreach to each other.
 The Minister's Note in our Newsletter is extensive this month, but I would like to highlight two incredible Franciscan women here.

 Sr. Marianne insisted in abject cleanliness and thorough handwashing frequently and throughout the day, with every patient.

 With the grace of God, she kept her promises.
 She and her Sisters lovingly ministered to the people with leprosy - and none of her sisters contracted the disease.
 Let us all ask Sr. Marianne to pray for us – as we emulate her example… prayerfully trusting in God, caring for others – and in something as simple and important as washing our hands.